crusader-mike/misc/test.md

-Document number: TBD (Dnnnn=yy-nnnn)
+Document number: D0770R0

 Date: 2017-08-21

 Reply-to: Michael Kilburn <crusader.mike at gmail dot com>

+# A Proposal to Specify Behavior in Case of Exception Allocation Failure

-# 1. Introduction
+## 1. Introduction (and motivation)
 Memory for exception object is allocated in an 'unspecified way' (18.1/4).
 This makes it impossible for application to handle such allocation failures.
-If implementation uses dynamic storage for exception this means impossibility to write code that reliably handles *out-of-memory* condition.
+If implementation uses dynamic storage for exception this makes it impossible to write code that reliably handles lack of space in dynamic storage (aka *out-of-memory* (OOM)).

-This proposal aims to fix it by specifying behavior in such case.

-# 2. Motivation
-Code that uses C-style error handling can be written to handle out-of-memory (OOM) reliably.
-It can't be done if code uses exceptions.
-This is a problem if you are writing a program designed to survive OOMs.
+On the other hand code that uses C-style error handling doesn't have this issue.
+This proposal aims to restore the balance by mandating certain behavior in case of exception allocation failure and providing tools to handle it.

-# 3. Impact On the Standard
+## 3. Impact On the Standard
-Proposal introduces a change to exception handling mechanism by specifying behavior under no-memory condition.
+Failure to allocate memory for exception being thrown will have a well-defined behavior.

-# 4. Problem
+## 4. Problem
 Consider this snippet in context of typical stack-based implementation:
 ```c
 int foo() { return -1; }